RxRakari/main-portfolio/guide.md

 Experience section
 Gallery section section
 Testimonials section
-Newsletter section - If a client subscribes they get notifications for my new project uploads Footer section
+Newsletter section - If a client subscribes they get notifications for my new project, blogs, new skill, new experience uploads
+Footer section